June 15, 2021

 What follows is a list of the FDA-approved therapies along with my thoughts about each.
 Ultimately, the decision to start medication and which one to choose is one you should make with your doctor, and it depends on each drug’s advantages and disadvantages as well as your own medical history and physiology.

 1. PHENTERAMINE: is a stimulant, a schedule IV controlled substance, and so I’m naturally biased against it, and though there’s evidence that it is not habit-forming1, it can raise blood pressure.
 It works because it reduces appetite but may be associated with anxiety, insomnia, and palpitations.
 One plus is that phentermine is relatively inexpensive.
-Nevertheless, there are better drugs available and I prefer not to prescribe it.
+Nevertheless, there are better drugs available and I do not prescribe it.
 In some health systems, insurance companies require patients to fail a trial of phentermine before they will cover other more expensive drugs.

 3. ORLISTAT: here’s one that’s fairly safe, it inhibits the absorption of dietary fat, so this is a good adjunct to a low carb diet.
 You can buy it in a lower dose without a prescription on Amazon, so what’s not to love?
 Well, urgent, explosive, greasy stools, for one.
 When you inhibit the metabolism of lipids, the fat passes through your system and changes your bathroom experience.
 But if you have chronic constipation, then this might be a serendipitous plus.
 A second consideration is that it takes your fat-soluble vitamins with it (A,D,E,K), so you really need to supplement with a multivitamin if you’re going to take this medicine.
 Most patients do not like this drug.